Amy Mengel, Hatwix Founder and Principal

 - Becoming a trusted advisor to our clients and to my fellow colleagues

-I adored my team, but knew I wanted a different path for myself and more flexibility to work with different types of companies at all stages of growth.
-Enter Hatwix, a consultancy focused on equipping businesses with tools and techniques to help them grow, serve, and retain customers — and make their own operations run more smoothly in the process.
+Now, I focus on equipping businesses with tools and techniques to help them grow, serve, and retain customers — and make their own operations run more smoothly in the process.
+Hatwix launched in 2018 and works with clients in technology, professional services, and a variety of other industries.

 Working in tech evolved out of my natural ability to network and nurture communities.
 In 2009, when social media was an emerging trend and nobody knew what to do about it, I organized Social Media Breakfast Tech Valley, a bimonthly series that brought together 100+ local professionals to hear national and regional experts speak on emerging platforms and strategies.